pedrofourhats/pedrofourhats.github.io/README.md

 You will also need to update the auth0-variables.js variables for this to work.

-## Running the example
+## Running the application

-In order to run the example you need to just start a server.
+In order to run the application you need to just start a server.
 What we suggest is doing the following:

 1. Install node
 2. run `npm install -g serve`